 Taking casual courses is permitted for most visa categories.
 If you would like to pursue a “course of study” (generally defined as full-time and/or working towards earning a degree) please speak with the ISSO (particularly if you hold an F2 or B2 visa).

-Gannett Health Services provides a broad range of medical and counseling support services for students, spouses and same-sex partners and children over age 14.
+Cornell Health provides a broad range of medical and counseling support services for students, spouses and same-sex partners and children over age 14.
 They know that the US medical system can be particularly difficult to navigate for students from other countries.
 Healthcare providers may ask questions that feel inappropriate or unnecessary.
 This may be especially true when it comes to sexual health.

 Their medical staff will do their best to help you understand the reason for their questions and the recommended care and treatment.
 While some questions may feel intrusive or too personal, the questions are asked only so they can provide established medical practice and care.
 Their intention is not to insult or to pry into your personal life.
-Confidentiality is an important component of the US medical system, and they do all that they can to ensure that your care and medical records will be carefully protected at Gannett.
+Confidentiality is an important component of the US medical system, and they do all that they can to ensure that your care and medical records will be carefully protected at Cornell Health.

 Available sexual health services include contraception, women's gynecological care and examinations, pregnancy testing and referral for obstetrical care, infection diagnosis and treatment, as well as individual and couples counseling on many issues including sexual health care, sexual identity, sexual dysfunction, relationship issues, pregnancy options, healthy relationships, and sexual decision-making.